pharo-project/pharo-website/site/about.md

 - Yes the complete syntax of Pharo fits on a postcard and
 - Yes we code in the debugger and Pharo has super cool tools that empower you and make you super efficient

-Check [What is means to develop Pharo](aboutWhatIsPharo) if you want to have a better understanding.
+Check [what it means to develop Pharo](aboutWhatIsPharo) if you want to have a better understanding.

 ## Mission